-The website Norwegian Seaweeds was initiated in 2009, to increase the interest and knowledge of benthic algal taxonomy, systematics, and species identification, and to promote collaboration and exchange of information among Norwegian phycologists.
+The website Norwegian Seaweeds was initiated in 2009, to increase the interest and knowledge of benthic algal taxonomy, systematics, and species identification.
 One joint project is to develop material for species identification, including identification keys (see Identification help in upper menu bar) and good pictures showing key characters.
 Pictures produced by the network can be viewed in the lists of species (Green, Brown and Red seaweeds).

 The pictures are labelled «seaweeds.uib.no».
 They may be used freely e.g. in lectures and other presentations provided a reference to the photographer and the website is included.
 For other use, please contact the photographer through the Contact function (see Contact information, lower menu bar of website).
-Use of the pictures in web sites with free access is not allowed without the permission of the photographer.
+Use of the pictures in other websites is not allowed without the permission of the photographer.

 About network contact

-Network members are invited to freely distribute information letters with information on new findings, new puplications, new projects etc. In order to join the network and distribute and receive information letters please sign up with name, affiliation, and e-mail address through the Contact function (see Contact information, lower menu bar of website).
+Network members are invited to distribute information on new findings, new puplications, new projects etc. In order to join the network and distribute and receive information please sign up with name, affiliation, and e-mail address through the Contact function (see Contact information, lower menu bar of website).
 The network e-mail list will be updated regularly and distributed to network members.

 About the species lists

 The lists of species contain documented observations of algal species in Norway but should not be regarded as checklists.